Telling Lies (video game): Reception

 Telling Lies received an aggregated score of 84/100 on Metacritic, indicating "generally favorable reviews".
-Games Radar said that the exploration of footage felt "totally organic and beautifully paced", and that "Sam Barlow has another masterpiece on his hands."
-Kotaku praised the story and acting, saying that "the cast of Telling Lies is uniformly excellent, delivering performances far beyond anything I’ve seen in an FMV game."
+GamesRadar+ said that the exploration of footage felt "totally organic and beautifully paced", and that "Sam Barlow has another masterpiece on his hands."
+Kotaku praised the story and acting, saying that "the cast of Telling Lies is uniformly excellent, delivering performances far beyond anything I've seen in an FMV game."
 US Gamer said that in terms of "good interactive mysteries, Telling Lies is among the best you can get."
 PC Gamer said "the core concept—an open-ended story that's revealed in a different way to every person who plays the game—is still enormously compelling".
 IGN found the user interface to be somewhat unintuitive, but said that "every one of its short video clips is packed with meaning, and working out where you should go next is rewarding because each subplot is gripping."
-Game Informer praised the game's freedom to explore the story and the psychology of the characters, saying that "one I discovered the answers to the central mystery, I didn’t stop playing – I continued to find every bit of video content I could because I was enthralled by the people in this world."
+Game Informer praised the game's freedom to explore the story and the psychology of the characters, saying that "once I discovered the answers to the central mystery, I didn't stop playing – I continued to find every bit of video content I could because I was enthralled by the people in this world."
 The Telegraph celebrated the game's interactivity as it takes you through a mystery thriller.
-The Guardian praised it as an expansion of concepts in Her Story, saying that the game" doesn’t hold your hand, and ultimately it’s down to you to decide the truth – another secret of a good mystery done well."
+The Guardian praised it as an expansion of concepts in Her Story, saying that the game "doesn't hold your hand, and ultimately it's down to you to decide the truth – another secret of a good mystery done well."
 EGM also complimented its shift from the murder mystery in Her Story to a political thriller, calling it "a thought-provoking look at the modern surveillance state—delivered not through soapbox lecture but by forcing you, unsettlingly, to participate."

-Calling it "one of the most brilliant games of the year", The Washington Post said the game "works its magic by making you rethink things you hadn’t thought to question", its "crafted voyeurism should inspire the creep in you."
+Calling it "one of the most brilliant games of the year", The Washington Post said the game "works its magic by making you rethink things you hadn't thought to question", its "crafted voyeurism should inspire the creep in you."
 Rock Paper Shotgun called it "bigger, better, faster, stronger" than Her Story, while saying that the nature of the found video made the game feel more voyeuristic.
 Eurogamer felt that its experiment with storytelling was flawed as "a little wobbly, a little naive," but also "courageous and exciting".

 Hardcore Gamer was critical of the game compared to Her Story, saying that "Telling Lies does not hit the same emotional highs".
 GameSpot criticized the lack of structure, saying "the mechanics, writing, and performances create a real feeling of peering into someone else's private world all the way through, but the game doesn't give you much in the way of agency."